w3c/wai-tutorials/source/aria-concepts/2-scenario.html.erb.md

 ## Scenario

-A business offers three service levels, and its purchase page includes the following radio buttons.
+Company XYZ offers three levels of service, and its purchase page includes the following radio buttons.

 <div>
 <fieldset>